Worship at Grace

 In the Way of Love,

-At 4:00 pm, we will have our renewal of vows and naming service.
-Susie Faria will give the reflection followed by Holy Communion.
+At 4:00 pm, Eric Wagner will give the reflection followed by communion.
 All are welcome to come.

 Please join us wherever you are

 Everyone is welcome at any and all services at Grace Episcopal Church